avabellaw/my-recipe/readme.md

         ![Search by filter only](docs/testing-user-stories/search-results-only-filter.webp)

-2. "I want to be able to create my own recipes."
+2. "I want to be able to create my recipes."
-    * Users can add new recipes my going to the "My Recipes" page under there account.
-Next, click "Add new recipe".
+    * Users can add new recipes by going to the "My Recipes" page under their account.
+Next, click "Add a new recipe".

         ![Add new recipe](docs/testing-user-stories/add-new-recipe.webp)
     * The user will be brought to their newly created recipe.

         ![Created recipe](docs/testing-user-stories/chilli-recipe.webp)
-3. "I want to view all of my own recipes."
+3. "I want to view all of my recipes."
-    * Users can view there own recipes by clicking "My Recipes" under there account tab.
+    * Users can view their recipes by clicking "My Recipes" under their account tab.

         ![My recipes](docs/testing-user-stories/my-recipes.webp)
 4. "I want to use other user's recipes as a template."